ssbagpcm/boxer/README.md

-# rootfs + lightweight docker alternative
+# ROOTFS + Lightweight Docker Alternative
 a collection of rootfs (see releases)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++